apjanke/octave-tablicious/docs/Join-Behavior.md

-This page describes the semantics and implementation of join-related stuff in Tablicious's `table` class.
+This page describes the semantics and implementation of join-related stuff in Tablicious's `table` class, including its special "proxy keys" trick.

 ## Supported variable data types